prak8/Disambiguation/README.md

 * Formulation of the probability of each feature association with the two sense, product and phone.

-* Classifier applied towards training data, output saved as a text file.
+* Classifier applied towards test data, output saved as a text file.

 * Accuracy recorded and a confusion matrix provided in order to measure the performance of the classifier.